 All single scheduled games shall be 9 innings with a 3 hour time limit.

-All regular season and playoff games doubleheaders shall be 7 innings, even if a team plays two different opponents.
+All regular season doubleheaders shall be 7 innings, even if a team plays two different opponents.

 Weeknight scheduled games shall be 7 innings.

 A game called due to darkness, rain, or other unforeseen circumstances, shall be considered complete after 5 innings.
 The losing team must bat 5 times and both team must bat 5 times in case of a tie.

 7 inning game may start more than 2 1/2 hours after the first pitch.
 The inning during which the 2 1/2-hour time limit is met, will be completed.
 The time limit can result in a tie.

 Playoff game 1 will be 9 innings.
 Games 2 and 3 will be 7 innings each.
 Under no circumstance will playoff games be three 9 inning games.
 Game 2 and 3 if necessary are 7 innings each even if split over two weekends.

 A game called due to darkness, rain, or other unforeseen circumstances, shall be considered a suspended game, and therefore, incomplete.
 It will be played from the point where it was stopped.
 Teams must pay the umpires 50% of the game fee.
 The second 50% of the game fee must be paid to the umpires at the start of the continued game.

 There is no time limit for playoff games.

 The umpire fee for this season for a 7 inning game is $65.00.
 9 inning game is $75.00.